karthik/AquaFly-SeawaterGutHealth-Aquaculture-2019/README.md

-# AquaFly-SeawaterGutHealth-Aquaculture-2018
+# AquaFly-SeawaterGutHealth-Aquaculture-2019
-This repository contains the data and code to reproduce the results presented in the paper **Gut function and health in post-smolt Atlantic salmon (*Salmo salar*) fed larvae meal from black soldier fly (*Hermetia illucens*)**.
+This repository contains the data and code to reproduce the results presented in the paper **Total replacement of fish meal with black soldier fly (*Hermetia illucens*) larvae meal does not compromise the gut health of Atlantic salmon (*Salmo salar*)**.

 To run the analyses, download this repository as a zipped file.
-After decompression, open the R project file (AqFl2_GutHealth.Rproj) in the RStudio and run the R codes directly from the project root directory.
+After decompression, open the R project file (`AqFl2_GutHealth.Rproj`) in the RStudio and run the R codes directly from the project root directory.
 Versions of R packages for each anaylsis can be found in the session information (*_sessionInfo.txt) under the same folder of R codes.

 Below is an overview of the file organization descending to level-3 directories.
 ```